dragon7-fc/misc/algorithm/LeetCode/[Medium] 1657. Determine if Two Strings Are Close.md

 Given two strings, `word1` and `word2`, return `true` if `word1` and `word2` are **close**, and `false` otherwise.

+__Hint1:__

+Operation 1 allows you to freely reorder the string.

+__Hint2:__

+Operation 2 allows you to freely reassign the letters' frequencies.

 **Example 1:**
 ```